graphite-project/whisper/README.md

                         The consolidation function to fetch from on input and aggregationMethod to set on output.
-One of: average, last, max, min
+One of: average, last, max, min --destinationPath=DESTINATIONPATH
+                        Path to place created whisper file.
+Defaults to the RRD file's source path.
 ```

 whisper-create.py